The Park (video game): Plot

 Lorraine follows Callum into the witch-faced House of Horrors, remarking on the similarity to the Hansel and Gretel story.
 Inside, messages from Mr. Winter reveal he retreated into the House with his machines when the Park closed, still hoping to achieve immortality.
-The interior of the House changes to a loop of Lorraine and Callum's home through time, similar to the game P.T.
+The interior of the House changes to a loop of Lorraine and Callum's home through time.
 It is revealed that Lorraine's father abused and abducted her as a child, and that she suffered from depression when Callum was born and was given electroshock therapy.
 Each version of her house becomes more decrepit and disturbing.
 At the end, she finds a message by Mr. Winter revealing he needs children for his harvesting machines, and has already kidnapped and killed at least one.
 The notes, combined with depictions of Winter in a similar ringmaster's garb and top hat, suggest he is the Boogeyman haunting the grounds.

 Lorraine reveals that in the oldest versions of the Hansel and Gretel story, the cruel mother and the Witch were the same person, and she believes she is the real Witch - apparently accepting that her neglect of Callum indirectly caused his disappearance.
 She reaches Callum, lying unconscious on a slab.
 Chad the Chipmunk appears behind her, then is replaced by the Boogeyman, who forces a bloody icepick into her hands, guides her hands above Callum's chest and allows her to stab him in the heart.

 After, Lorraine sits grief-stricken in a police station interrogation room.
 A detective identical to the Park gatekeeper enters, carrying a jar with a bee in it, and tells her to think of the last place she saw her son.
 Lorraine narrates that, in her heart and mind, she will always return to Atlantic Island Park.
 Ultimately, though the game's supernatural elements are confirmed by Lorraine's appearance in The Secret World, it's left ambiguous how much of The Park was real or imaginary.